HaniAmmar/Qentem-Engine/README.md

 ## Tests

-There are over 22k lines of code for testing; 5 times the size of the library.
+There are over 23k lines of code for testing; 5 times the library.
 To run the tests that take less than 0.01s to finish:

+-   gcc/clang
+    ```shell
+    mkdir Build
+    c++ -I ./Include ./Tests/Test.cpp -o ./Build/QTest.bin
+    ./Build/QTest.bin
+    ```

 -   cmake
     ```shell